3.7.4.40 Qualification for CrP - released prisoners

 14 days or more in prison or psychiatric confinement as a result of being charged

 A person must have served at least 14 days in prison or psychiatric confinement, as a result of being charged with committing an offence, to qualify for CrP upon their release.
-The 14 days includes the day of imprisonment or confinement, but not the day of release.
+The 14 days does not include the day of imprisonment or confinement, nor the day of release.

 Act reference: SSAct section 1061JG Qualification—release from gaol or psychiatric confinement, section 23(5) For the purposes of this Act, a person is in gaol if …